MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 ### Rotate certificate for ADFS Identity Application

 The identity application is created by the operator before deployment of Azure App Service on Azure Stack Hub.
-If the application id is unknown, follow these steps to discover it:
+If the Application's Object ID is unknown, follow these steps to discover it:

 1. Go to the **Azure Stack Hub Administration Portal**